webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Library-Life.md

   - Ability/Tier/Low
   - Ability/Pool/Intellect
   - Ability/Categories/Magic/Modern
-title: Library Life
-collection: Abilities
-kind: Compendium
 ---

 ## Library Life
 >**Enabler**
 When a problem needs solving, you may not know the solution, but you know where to look.
 You are trained in research.
 Enabler.